motionauth/motion-oauth2/README.md

 ## WARNING

 This is an experiment.
 You're more than welcome to use it in an app if everything works for you, but updates will not be a priority.
+I just decided to share the code with the world because why not!? :)

 ## Installation